-Read this post to learn about ovarian follicles and why they are essential for fertility.
+Read on to know about ovarian follicles and their relationship to fertility.

 Role Of Follicles In The Menstrual Cycle